Irrefutable Patterns

 -

-Variable names are patterns that always match and which bind the matched value into a new variable with that name.
+Variable names are patterns that always match and bind the matched value into a new variable with that name.

 -